with this. Read more about the Cookies used here.

 The disease has also been shown to infect ash tree leaves, appearing as blemishes.

 There are numerous other diseases that display similar symptoms, making it difficult to identify for most people.

 You can find pictures of infected trees and leaves in the Forestry Commission’s leaflet (see above)

 What about trees close to a road, path or railway?

-You might be concerned about a tree that is by road or right of way and poses a risk.
+You might be concerned about a tree that is by a road or path and poses a risk.
 You should make the landowner aware in the first instance.
 Hedges and trees in general, are the responsibility of the adjacent landowner, although a small proportion are owned by Leicestershire County Council.

-If tree and hedge issues are reported to us, we will find out who is responsible and ask them to cut back the trees within a reasonable timescale.
-If they don’t we will arrange to undertake the work ourselves and recharge them.
+If tree and hedge issues by a road or path are reported to us, we will find out who is responsible and ask them to cut back the trees within a reasonable timescale.
+If the work is close to a road or path, and the landowner doesn’t carry out necessary work, we may arrange to undertake the work ourselves and recharge them.